uabrc/uabrc.github.io/docs/data_management/storage/lts/iam_and_policies.md

 Some groups on campus may distribute datasets to other research groups using LTS.
 If you are distributing data to multiple groups, and those groups should not have access to each other's data, it is highly advised to store those datasets in separate buckets as opposed to separate directories in a single bucket.

 An idiosyncrasy of buckets involves the fact that all objects are stored in the top level of the bucket, and once permissions are given to someone to see the bucket, they will be able to see all objects within the bucket without restrictions even if they are not given download permissions for some objects.
-If any identifying or priveleged information is given in file names on LTS, it could constitute an IRB violation.
+If any identifying or privileged information is given in file names on LTS, it could constitute an IRB violation.
 Additionally, managing permissions for groups to access data only from specific folders makes the policy file much more complicated and prone to errors.
 When sharing multiple datasets with multiple different groups, it's advised to keep these data in separate buckets and have individual policy files for each bucket to make policy management simpler and less prone to error.